TendrilApps/tendrils-cli/README.md

 - The example above would define 6 tendrils
     - One for each of the 3 names in each of the 2 parent folders
     - The profiles/tendril modes are applied to all of these tendrils
+- `null` is not valid in any of these fields

 ### `group`
 - The name of the group/app that the tendril belongs to